lafeirjo/City_Of_Grand_Rapids_Social_Impact/README.md

 Professor Dirk Colbry

+Teaching Assistant Henry Fessler

 **In collaboration with:**

-Henry Fessler (City of Grand-Rapids Contact)

 Eric Shannon (City of Grand-Rapids Contact)

+Jonathan Oeverman (City of Grand-Rapids Contact)

 **Link to Project Plan Storyboard:**

 https://mediaspace.msu.edu/media/City_GR-CMSE495_Plan_Presentation_Video/1_nhdhozse

+**Install Instructions**

+All of our install instructions and related demo code is in the 'Install Instructions' directory in this repository.